-• Foods that are listed as creditable in the Food Buying Guide or contain a creditable food as an ingredient
+Foods that are listed as creditable in the Food Buying Guide or contain a creditable

-• Foods in compliance with regulations governing the Child Nutrition Programs
+- food as an ingredient - Foods in compliance with regulations governing the Child Nutrition Programs

 Fish-Fish that meets State and local standards is creditable towards the meats/meat alternates component in the CACFP.
-See the Resource Section on page 133 for information on CACFP policy memos that provide guidance on Service of Traditional Foods in Public Facilities, CACFP 19-2015, and Procuring Local Meat, Poultry, Game, and Eggs for Child Nutrition Programs, CACFP 01-2016.
+See the Resource Section on pages 133-135 for information on CACFP policy memos that provide guidance on Service of Traditional Foods in Public Facilities, CACFP 19-2015, and Procuring Local Meat, Poultry, Game, and Eggs for Child Nutrition Programs, CACFP 01-2016.

 Food Banks-The CACFP does not have a policy regarding the use of food banks.
 If food banks are used, please check expiration dates since the foods are sometimes donated close to their expiration date.
-Foods that have passed the expiration date may not credit toward meal pattern requirements.
+Foods that have passed the expiration date, or "Best if Used By" date, may not credit toward meal pattern requirements.
+Although an expired food product without evidence of spoilage should still be safe and wholesome if handled properly, there is an increased potential for spoilage.
+Spoiled food will develop an off odor, flavor, or texture due to naturally occurring spoilage bacteria.
+If a food has developed such spoilage characteristics, it should not be eaten.
+Similarly, cans and shelf stable items should not be used if the package is damaged.
+Be sure to check with your local health department about applicable food safety regulations.